Pale of Calais

-The Pale of Calais (Note: Middle English, Cales /ˈkæləs/; Kales; Calaisis) was a territory in northern France ruled by the monarchs of England from 1347 to 1558.
-The area, which centred on Calais, was taken following the Battle of Crécy in 1346 and the subsequent Siege of Calais, and was confirmed at the Treaty of Brétigny in 1360, in the reign of Edward III of England.
-It became an important economic centre for England in Europe's textile trade centred in Flanders.
+The Pale of Calais (Note: Early Modern English, Cales /ˈkæləs/; Kales; Calaisis) was an exclave and parliamentary borough of England across the Strait of Dover from 1347 to 1558.
+The land enclosing Calais was taken following the Battle of Crécy in 1346 and the subsequent Siege of Calais, and was confirmed at the Treaty of Brétigny in 1360, in the reign of Edward III of England.
+It became an important market for English wool, an industrial hub for Europe's textile trade centred in Flanders, and the English gateway to continental Europe.

-The Pale, which was historically part of Flanders, also provided England with a permanent strategic, defensible outpost from which it could plan and launch military action on the continent.
-Its position on the English Channel meant it could be reinforced, garrisoned and supplied over the Straits of Dover.
-The territory was bilingual with English and Flemish commonly spoken.
-It was represented in the Parliament of England by the Calais constituency.
+The Pale also defended England as the outermost, permanently fortified stronghold at the narrowest point between Britain and the rest of Europe.
+Its proximity allowed England to garrison, reinforce and supply it quickly across the Channel.
+The exclave was bilingual with English and Flemish commonly spoken.
+It was represented in Parliament by the Calais constituency and participated in the English Reformation.

-During the reign of Mary I of England, the Pale was unexpectedly retaken by the French following a siege in 1558 during their campaigns against the Spaniards (whose king was also married to Queen Mary) in the County of Flanders.
+During the reign of Mary I of England (who was also Queen consort of Spain), the Pale was unexpectedly retaken by the French following a siege in 1558, in the County of Flanders.
 Subsequently, the English textile trade abandoned Calais and moved to the Habsburg Netherlands.

 Toponym

-The pale is a "jurisdiction, area" (see 'pale', English: Etymology 2.6. on Wiktionary).
+The term pale refers to a "jurisdiction, area".
 English "Cales" (now supplanted by French Calais) derives from Caletes, an ancient Celtic people who lived along the coast of the English Channel.